-Note: While Ketamine has been approved by the FDA as a safe and effective anesthetic, Ketamine Therapy to treat mental illness and other conditions is considered an off-label use.
+Note: While Ketamine has received FDA approval as a safe and effective anesthetic, using the medication to treat mental illness and other conditions is considered an off-label use.
 Ketamine Therapy does not guarantee results, and each patient may respond differently to the treatment.
-Consult with a Defy Medical provider to find out if Ketamine Therapy is right for you.
+Consult with a Defy Medical provider to find out if this therapy is right for you.

 Frequently Asked Questions about Ketamine

-Here are the answers to some commonly asked questions about Defy Medical's Ketamine Therapy in Tampa, FL.
+Here are the answers to some commonly asked questions about Defy Medical's Ketamine IV infusion treatment in Tampa, FL.

 Ketamine is a very common anesthetic with a good safety profile.
 If you’ve ever had a surgery that required anesthesia, your provider likely utilized Ketamine.

 However, recent research has shown uses for Ketamine beyond anesthesia.

 Ketamine can positively affect the brain by triggering the creation of new synapses between neurons in a process called synaptogenesis.
 In this way, Ketamine can actually improve the way information travels through the brain – which can help treat serious mental illnesses like depression and PTSD.

 Ketamine Therapy is a newly emerging therapy that utilizes Ketamine’s ability to stimulate brain function.